dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

 **NOTES:**
 1. If you are trying to upgrade the CSI driver from an older version, make sure to modify the _configVersion_ field if required.
-2. The parameter for volume health minitor should be added as follows:
+2. Volume Health Monitoring feature is optional and by default this feature is disabled for drivers when installed via operator.
+   To enable this feature, we will have to add the below block to the driver manifest before installing the driver.
+This ensures to install external health monitor sidecar.To get the volume health state `value` under controller should be set to true as seen below. to get the volume stats `value` under node should be set to true.

-   i. add controller and node as bellow:
+    i. add controller and node section as bellow:
 ```yaml
    controller:
    envs: